martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 configured to accept as valid only certificates that include an SRV-ID for that application service type.
-By contrast, a more lenient client, even if built to connect only to a particular kind of service, might include both SRV-IDs and DNS-IDs in its list of reference identifiers.
+By contrast, a more lenient client, even if built to connect only to a particular kind of service, might include both SRV-IDs, DNS-IDs, and IP-IDs in its list of reference identifiers.

 ### Examples {#verify-reference-examples}

 The following examples are for illustrative purposes only and are not intended to be comprehensive.

-1. A web browser that is connecting via HTTPS to the website at `www.example.com` would have a single reference identifier: a DNS-ID of `www.example.com`.
+1. A web browser that is connecting via HTTPS to the website at `https://www.example.com/` would have a single reference identifier: a DNS-ID of `www.example.com`.

+2. A web browser connecting to `https://192.0.2.107/` would have a single IP-ID reference identifier of `192.0.2.107`.

-2. A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have three reference
+3. A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have three reference
 identifiers: an SRV-ID of `_imaps.example.net` (see {{EMAIL-SRV}}), and DNS-IDs of `example.net` and `mail.example.net`.
 An email user agent that